MIT-Emerging-Talent/ET6-CDSP-group-18-repo/README.md

 | Muhammet Ali Isik       | Electrical & Electronics Engineer    | Turkey                  |
 | Mohamed Makki           | Data Analyst                         | Iraq                    |

-> Note: Roles are flexible and may rotate throughout the project.
+> Note: Roles are subject to change and must be verified by all team members.

 ---